How to Create a Sound Corporate Culture

 - Live your corporate culture: If you believe in something, believe in it at all times.
 Imagine that you promote sustainability and eco-friendliness, encourage your employees to purchase electric cars, but keep driving a petrol one yourself.
 Your image will eventually burst and your corporate culture as well.

-- Be an embodiment of your corporate culture: Either you, a leader of the company, believe in the values you promote and act as a culture role model for your team members, or the culture will fall down at the first minor storm.
+- Be an embodiment of your company culture: Either you, a leader of the company, believe in the values you promote and act as a culture role model for your team members, or the culture will fall down at the first minor storm.
 You cannot expect others to pursue your ideas unless you pursue them yourself.

 - Minimize hierarchy: People do not want to be employees, they want to be team members.
 Treat them as your friends, not your disobedient children.
 Nobody is willing to be under a close watch of ten different bosses.
-Eventually, if you have too many managers to supervise workers, who is going to do the fundamental job?
+Eventually, if you have too many managers to supervise workers, who is going to do the actual job?

-- Do not be above your team members, be one of them: Effective leaders take part in brainstorming and problem solving, they are always ready to back the team up.
+- Do not be above your team members, be one of them: Effective leaders take part in brainstorming and problem solving, they are always ready to back up the team up.
 Join a working group, have lunch together with everyone else, attend the same events, express your personal concerns, or go out with your colleagues – do everything to show that all of you are in the same boat.

 - Stick to the schedule: It is impossible to discipline coworkers without being self-disciplined.
 A leader should spend working hours in the office, come on time, and leave on time.
 Otherwise, you can neither control nor motivate your team members to be punctual.

-- Do not change directions: The corporate culture has to be regularly revised and updated, but it cannot be changed dramatically.
-Then, you need to overturn the entire company and start from point zero.
+- Do not change directions: A strong company culture has to be regularly revised and updated, but it cannot be changed dramatically.
+Then, you’ll need to overturn the entire company and start from point zero.
 Instead, conduct careful planning beforehand to make sure that you will not need to change anything later.

 - Let your team participate: Developing company culture committee and establishing the aforementioned working groups would help you spread it among the colleagues and update it according to everchanging needs and interests of stakeholders.